 Always start the treatment with chloramphenicol-N if the symptoms appear.
 In some cases it is necessary to change the treatment (e.g. to doxycyclin-t or ampicillin-t).
 Do not give pigeons any feeds containing calcium or grit during treatment with doxycyclin-t.
 Since calcium binds doxycycline and thus reduces its efficacy.

-Use of Multivitamin EB12 for three days during the treatment of Salmonella is very important.
+Use of Multivitamin EB12 for three days during the treatment of Salmonella in pigeons is very helpful.
 It will help to boost the immune system of your pigeons.
 Use of apple cider vinegar in water is very useful.